berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section03 Apply.md

 ## Primitive Procedures

-At this point, you may wonder how primitive procedures are represented in Racket.
+At this point, you may wonder how primitive procedures are represented in Scheme.
 There is actually no right way to represent the primitive procedures, as long as `apply` can identify and apply them by using the procedures `primitive-procedure?` and `apply-primitive- procedure`.

-People who created Racket decided to represent a primitive procedure as a tagged list that begins with the symbol `primitive` and contains a procedure in the underlying Racket that implements that primitive.
+People who created Scheme decided to represent a primitive procedure as a tagged list that begins with the symbol `primitive` and contains a procedure in the underlying Scheme that implements that primitive.

     (define (primitive-procedure? proc)